kyawlinthu123/libary-management-app/README.md

 - **React.js (Vite):** The application is built using the modern React.js framework with Vite for efficient development.
 - **Tailwind CSS:** Styling is done using Tailwind CSS, providing a customizable and responsive design.

-## Acknowledgments

-Special thanks to the contributors who have helped make this project possible.